rafaelma/pgbackman/docs/manual.rst

 * Automatic restore procedures
 * Autonomous pgbackman_dump program that functions even if the central database with metadata is not available.
 * Handling of error situations.
-* Totally written in Python and PL/PgSQL
+* Written in Python and PL/PgSQL
 * Distributed under the GNU General Public License 3

-Future features will include:

-* Moving of backup definitions between backup servers.
-* Automatic cloning of databases between PgSQL nodes.
-* Disk space reports

 Architecture and components